Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/02_omega_mf.en.md

       <p><b>5.</b> A fifth Omega-M will spawn in a random location (briefly
       flashing white), making three Omega-M clones standing in a row.</p>
       <p><b>Use this new Omega-M as the new North.</b></p>
-      Come back to the center of the arena.
-As you do so, two players will be marked with stack markers.
+      <p>Come back to the center of the arena.
+As you do so, two players will
+      be marked with stack markers.
 If one side has both stack markers, the one
       <b>further</b> from the eye swaps with their partner in the other group.</p>
       <p><em>(In this example, the left side × and □ players both have a stack
       marker.
 Since □ is further from the eye, the □ players swap sides.)</em></p>